Mohammad815/online-learning-services/README.md

-# My Project Name is Book Store app
+# My Project Name is Online  learning Service
 ### My Project Deploy link https://condescending-aryabhata-c33954.netlify.app/Service
-* This is Book Store Website
+* This is Online Learning Serive
-* Any one can choose their favorite book and take it from.
+* Any one can choose their best course  and starting learning  from here.
-* This site has different type book such as programming , history related, wev developer and etc.
+* This site has different type programming courses such as Full stack Developr, Data Science, Oracle developer and etc.